 So, if you want to start off breastfeeding successfully, start feeding sooner to help keep you and your baby calm, reduce stress and, most of all, continue strengthening the incredible, indescribable bond you two already have.

-~Tricare offers free breast pumps – get yours~
+~Tricare offers coverage for breast pumps – get yours~

 2. Keep an eye on your baby and not the time.

 Instead of trying to stick to a ridiculous “on-the-dot” schedule to feed your baby, focus on finding the signs that indicate your baby wants or needs to feed such as putting his or her hands to the mouth and licking lips.
 This way, you will make sure your baby is getting enough milk and not too little because you feed him or her at a certain time.

 3. Talk to friends and family members who’ve had children.